eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 A constrained system can be more tractable to deal with.
 You may have an upper bound on nesting, where folders can only be two or three levels deep.
-You may have a _fixed_ level of nesting, where every object _must be_ inside a second or third-level folder.
+You may have a _fixed_ level of nesting, where every page _must be_ inside a second or third-level folder.
 Analogously, you may have limits on arity, where folders have an upper bound on how many folders they have.